-I’ve written a series of urban fantasy short stories about Alondra DeCourval, a young American witch who grew up in London.
-Alondra travels the world, battling monsters.
-Here’s where you can find her:
+I’ve written a series of urban fantasy short stories about Alondra DeCourval, a young American witch who travels the world, battling monsters.

 The full list of published stories, most recent to earliest:

-“Letter from New Orleans” is about the first day Alondra was in the Crescent City and introduces characters who appear in “Last-Born,” the most anthologized Alondra story (most recently in Alondra’s Investigations).
-It was published in the Ladies of Horror Flash Project.
+“Letter from New Orleans” is about the first time Alondra visits the Crescent City.
+It introduces characters who appear in “Last-Born,” the most anthologized Alondra story (most recently in Alondra’s Investigations).
+This very short story was published by the Ladies of Horror Flash Project on November 28, 2018.

 “Elle a Vu un Loup” was published in the August 2018 issue of Weirdbook.
 Alondra fights a werewolf in a graveyard in Northern Michigan.

-“Guardian of the Golden Gate” appeared in STRANGE CALIFORNIA in August 2017.
+“Guardian of the Golden Gate” was published in STRANGE CALIFORNIA in August 2017.
 The story appears alongside Seanan McGuire, Tim Pratt, and Chaz Brenchley.
 Alondra investigates a suicide from the Golden Gate Bridge.

-“Sakura Time,” a sequel to “The Fox and the Foreigner,” appears in FRIGHT MARE: WOMEN WRITE HORROR, edited by Billie Sue Mosiman.
-This is just came out in February 2016.
+“Sakura Time,” a sequel to “The Fox and the Foreigner,” appeared in FRIGHT MARE: WOMEN WRITE HORROR, edited by Billie Sue Mosiman.
+This came out in February 2016.
 The audiobook is available on Audible.com.
+The story was collected in Alondra’s Adventures, published by Automatism Press in 2018.
+Alondra gets enmeshed in a Japanese ghost story.

-“The Shattered Rose,”a vampire story set in Golden Gate Park, appeared in Instant City magazine, May 2013.
+“The Shattered Rose,” set in Golden Gate Park, appeared in Instant City magazine, May 2013.
 It was previously published in The Paramental Appreciation Society chapbook, reprinted by Automatism Press, October 2007.
 Originally published by Red Snake Press, an imprint of Borderlands Bookstore, March 2007.
+The story was collected in Alondra’s Experiments, published by Automatism Press in 2018.
 Alondra discovers that she’s not cut out to be a vampire.

 “A Curiosity of Shadows,” a ghost story, appeared in THE HAUNTED MANSION PROJECT: YEAR ONE, edited by E.S.
 Magill.
 The anthology was published by Damnation Books in March 2012.
+The story was collected in Alondra’s Investigations, published by Automatism Press in 2018.
 Alondra fights the things that ghosts fear.

-“Last-Born,” set in New Orleans, appeared in SINS OF THE SIRENS: FOURTEEN TALES OF DARK DESIRE, edited by John Everson.
-It was originally published by Dark Arts in January 2008 and updated as an ebook January 2012.
+“Last-Born” appeared in SINS OF THE SIRENS: FOURTEEN TALES OF DARK DESIRE, edited by John Everson.
+It was published by Dark Arts in January 2008 and updated as an ebook January 2012.
 The story initially appeared in THE GHOSTBREAKERS: NEW HORRORS, edited by Danielle Naibert and G. W. Thomas (RAGEmachine Books) in May 2005.
+The story was collected in Alondra’s Investigations, published by Automatism Press in 2018.
+Alondra makes a painful sacrifice in New Orleans.

 “Catalyst,” Not One of Us #44, October 2010.
+The story was collected in Alondra’s Experiments, published by Automatism Press in 2018.
 In Prague, Alondra combines absinthe and alchemy to save Victor’s life.

-“The Fox and the Foreigner,” Not One of Us #38, October 2007.
+“The Fox and the Foreigner,” the very first Alondra story, was published in Not One of Us #38, October 2007.
 This story was long-listed for the British Science Association Award in January 2008.
+The story was collected in Alondra’s Adventures, published by Automatism Press in 2018.
 Alondra finds a supernatural creature in the heart of Tokyo.

 The stories, in order of Alondra’s experience: